yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

 3. How would you handle the data migration?
 Provide step-by-step instructions from assessment to data migration.

-4. What are some of the features available in Azure SQL Database Managed Instance that can help improve the security posture of Tailspin Toys?
+4. What are some of the features available in Azure SQL Managed Instance that can help improve the security posture of Tailspin Toys?

 5. Are there features of a PaaS database service that could help to reduce the impact of read-only reports running directly against their gaming databases?